lucapf/PancakeLab/docs/README.md

 ## Summary

-Hope our Sensei will enjoy our new PancakeLab application to run our Pancake Dojo!
+We hope our Sensei enjoys the new PancakeLab application, designed to streamline operations at the Pancake Dojo!

-Major changes:
+### Major changes

 - Customers are now able to choose the ingredients they want among the ones our Sensei approve! our new system will
   - remove duplicates, if you specify Hazelnuts, Hazelnuts, Hazelnuts means you want a pancake with Hazelnuts